apache/flink/docs/dev/task_failure_recovery.md

   which can be set through [ExecutionConfig]({{ site.baseurl }}/dev/execution_configuration.html).

 The regions to restart are decided as below:
-1. The region containing the failed task should be restarted.
+1. The region containing the failed task will be restarted.
-2. If a result partition is not available while it is required by a region that will be restarted, the region producing the result partition should be restarted as well.
+2. If a result partition is not available while it is required by a region that will be restarted, the region producing the result partition will be restarted as well.
-3. If a region is to be restarted, all of its consumer regions should also be restarted.
+3. If a region is to be restarted, all of its consumer regions will also be restarted.
 This is to guarantee data consistency because nondeterministic processing or partitioning can result in that a partition is different each time it is produced.